8 best Resistance bands reviewed- Which one should you get?

 3- Metal components can be noisy and distracting.

-TOP RATED LOOP BANDS- PROS AND CONS
+TOP RATED LOOP RESISTANCE BANDS REVIEWS- PROS AND CONS

 These bands don’t have the handles and clips found in tubes bands.
 Instead loop bands are colorful elastic bands that target your lower body and can also be used for some upper body exercises.
 As suggested by their name, loop bands form a loop around your ankles or knees for glute and leg exercises and your wrists for shoulder and chest exercises.